masasakano/range_extd/.github/README.md

-This package RangeExtd supersedes the obsolete [Rangesmaller](https://rubygems.org/gems/rangesmaller) package and class, with the added open-ended feature and a different interface in creating a new instance. {https://rubygems.org/gems/rangesmaller}
+This package RangeExtd supersedes the obsolete [Rangesmaller](https://rubygems.org/gems/rangesmaller) package and class, with the added open-ended feature and different interfaces in creating a new instance. {https://rubygems.org/gems/rangesmaller}

 ## Background

-### Endless and beginless Range
+### Endless and Beginless Ranges

 [Endless
 Range](https://rubyreferences.github.io/rubychanges/2.6.html#endless-range-1)